 Stanley Cup Playoff Milestones

 On April 9, 1968, Wayne Connelly of the Minnesota North Stars scored the first playoff goal off a penalty shot in NHL history.
-Conelly was award just third penalty shot ever in the Stanley Cup playoffs, late in the second period, and he beat Terry Sawchuk for the historic goal.
-The North Stars went on to beat the Kings 7-5.
+Conelly was award just the third penalty shot ever in the Stanley Cup Playoffs, late in the second period, and he beat Terry Sawchuk for the historic goal.
+The North Stars went on to defeat the Kings 7-5.

 Bob Sauve recorded the first shutout in Buffalo Sabres playoff history, on April 9, 1980, with a 6-0 win over the Vancouver Canucks.
 Gil Perreault scored a goal and added two assists.